iotexproject/iips/iip-29.md

 ```

 ## Abstract

-This IIP aims to boost IoTeX's TVL by bridging Bitcoin liquidity to its ecosystem, overcoming native Bitcoin's limitations and the lack of ready-to-deploy bridges.
-It represents a strategic enhancement, leveraging Bitcoin's market value for IoTeX's benefit.
+This IIP proposes a bridge to facilitate the transfer of Bitcoin assets to the IoTeX network, enhancing the network's value and interoperability.
+It utilizes a multi-signature wallet managed by off-chain witnesses for securing asset on the Bitcoin network.
+The designed transactions on Bitcoin ensure compatibility with existing IoTeX contracts.

 ## Motivation

-To bridge liquidity from Bitcoin network, the largest crypto market, to Depin projects on IoTeX L1.
-This will boost IoTeX's TVL largely with huge assets bridged from Bitcoin network.

-Secondly, limited by its programmability, native BTC isn't as easy as WBTC on ETH network is supported on IoTube.
-Few Bitcoin bridge projects are open sourced for us to deploy directly.
-Therefore, it has to be built from scratch.
+The motivation for this proposal is twofold.
+First, by bridging Bitcoin to IoTeX, we aim to significantly increase IoTeX's Total Value Locked (TVL) by tapping into the vast assets of the Bitcoin market.
+This move is expected to enhance the utility and attractiveness of the IoTeX ecosystem to users and depin projects alike.
+Second, the unique challenges presented by Bitcoin's limited programmability and the lack of open-source bridging solutions necessitate the development of a custom solution.
+This effort will not only provide IoTeX with a direct link to Bitcoin market but also demonstrate our capability to innovate and expand the blockchain's functionality.

 ## Specification

+### Legit BTC Transaction format

+#### From sender to mulsig wallet

-Legit BTC Transaction format for BTC Bridged to IoTex on ioTube:
+The `output` Field should be exquisitely constructed for assets bridged to IoTex via ioTube:

 1. Output 1